newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the destination.
+* `status` - The status of the destination can indicate a configuration issue.
+The default status is DEFUALT.

 ## Additional Examples